Mirqaz or mirkas

 Difficulty: Labor Intensive

-Merguez, the French transliteration of the Arabic word mirqāz or mirkās, is a spicy small sausage used in Tunisia and Algeria.
+Merguez, the French transliteration of the Arabic word mirqāz or mirkās, is a spicy small lamb or beef sausage used in Tunisia and Algeria.
 It is served alone as a meze or sometimes with couscous or other foods such as the braised dishes known as tagines.
 They can be sun-dried too by leaving them in hot, dry, direct sunlight for 48 hours, protected against insects and animals, puncturing the sausage with a skewer so they dry better.
 Once they are dried, heat some olive oil, turn the heat off, and submerge the dried merguez in the oil for 20 minutes.
 Store them in glass or earthenware jars filled with the same olive oil.

 Yield: Makes 3 pounds sausage